ThomasWangWeiHong/Time-Series-Directional-Change-Analysis/README.md

 ## Sample Results

-The following results are obtained using a truncated version of real historical EUR-USD exchange rate data for the period of September 2023 (first 1000 tick data points), which is provided by TrueFX (https://www.truefx.com/).
+The following results are obtained using a truncated version of real historical EUR-USD exchange rate data for the period of September 2023 (first 1000 data points), which is provided by TrueFX (https://www.truefx.com/).
 In order to download the complete dataset, one must first register for an account (Free-of-Charge) with TrueFX before accessing the 'Historical Downloads' section (https://www.truefx.com/truefx-historical-downloads/) to download the dataset.

 The original time series plot is shown in the figure below.
 The time series can additionally be smoothened using a kalman filter first before performing the DC analysis for better results.